Introduction

 Quickstart guide

-The quickstart guide provides a short and effective overview of settings that should be configured for hardening Axis devices with AXIS OS 5.51 and onwards.
-The hardening items that are covered in the quickstart guide covers the Basic hardening section.
-The Extended hardening section is excluded since this requires extensive and customer-specific configuration on a case-by-case basis.
+The quickstart guide provides a brief overview of settings you should configure when you harden Axis devices with AXIS OS 5.51 and later versions.
+It covers the hardening topics you can read about in Basic hardening, however, it doesn’t cover the topics in Extended hardening since they require extensive and customer-specific configuration on a case-by-case basis.

-It is recommended to use AXIS Device Manager to harden multiple Axis devices in a quick and cost-efficient way.
-If another application needs to be used for device configuration, or if only a few number of devices need to be hardened directly, the VAPIX API is the recommended way to harden Axis devices.
+We recommend that you use AXIS Device Manager to harden multiple Axis devices in a quick and cost-efficient way.
+If you need to use another application for device configuration, or only need to harden a few Axis devices, we recommend that you use the VAPIX API.

 Common configuration mistakes